 Yes, you can smoke pot at Osheaga.
 It has to be in the sealed SQDC packaging and under 30 grams.
 There are stores that sell marijuana products in many locations in Montreal.
 Selling marijuana at Osheaga is prohibited.

 You’re not allowed to bring illegal drugs or outside alcohol to Osheaga.
 The festival checks bags for drugs and alcohol at entry.
-But, to be honest, in over 10 years of going to Osheaga, it’s clear that those who want to manage to do so anyway.
+But, to be honest, in many, many years of going to Osheaga, it’s clear that those who want to manage to do so anyway.
 Security check is thorough, but not that thorough.
 In the past, the festival has offered chill-out spaces for those whose trip has gone awry as well as on-site medical volunteers.

 Osheaga also offers the services of Les Hirondelles, a first-responder and intervention group for women and vulnerable people who experience acts of sexual harassment and aggression at festivals and other events.
 They will listen and provide support to those in need.
 Les Hirondelles can be spotted by their pink shirts, or you can ask a security guard to direct you to one if you require their services.

 The festival line up is announced with performers starting at around 2 p.m. and continuing to 11 p.m.
 The headliners generally take the stage between 8 p.m. – 11 p.m.
 Most artists perform between 30 minute and 90 minute sets.
 Osheaga has a solid app (the 2022 app: itunes, android) that will guide you towards what/who/when, so download for your phone ahead of time.
 It is super useful!